 Here’s what you’ll need to order to make your own rainbow dyed oats at home:

-A lot of recipes call for liquid watercolour paint, but I prefer to use food colouring to dye oats because I have several young kids at home and I want their sensory materials to be taste-safe.
+A lot of recipes call for liquid watercolor paint, but I prefer to use food coloring to dye oats because I have several young kids at home and I want their sensory materials to be taste-safe.

-That being said, be aware that oats that have been dyed with food colouring will never look as bright and colourful as oats that have been dyed with paint.
+That being said, be aware that oats that have been dyed with food coloring will never look as bright and colorful as oats that have been dyed with paint.
 (My kids didn’t seem to mind.)

 Note: Make sure you use old-fashioned rolled oats and NOT quick oats.
 Quick oats will not hold up as well during the dyeing process and are likely to get soggy, which is not what we’re going for with this activity.
 If you only have quick oats on hand, try this oatmeal play dough recipe instead.